FIDE Grand Prix 2022: Players

-Ding Liren and Dmitry Andreikin were unable to compete in the first tournament due to health and visa issues respectively, and were replaced in the first tournament by Andrey Esipenko and Radosław Wojtaszek.
+Ding Liren and Dmitry Andreikin were unable to compete in the first tournament due to visa and health issues respectively, and were replaced in the first tournament by Andrey Esipenko and Radosław Wojtaszek.
 Ding was also unable to play in the second tournament, and Andreikin took his place.
 Due to personal reasons, Andreikin also withdrew from the third tournament, and was replaced by Esipenko.
 The replacements Esipenko and Wojtaszek were eligible to qualify for the Candidates.

 The table below shows the players who qualified for the Grand Prix:

 Format

-Each player will play in two out of three of the tournaments.
-Each tournament will have 16 players, and have a two-stage format.
+Each player played in two out of three of the tournaments.
+Each tournament had 16 players, and had a two-stage format.